phillipjhl/To-Do-List-App/README.md

 - Put: edit icon to edit individual tasks

 ### Additional Features
-- User login: landing page to create user/login, then navigates to list
-- User functionality: personalized to-do lists for logged-in user
-- Secure API if adding user-functionality, which may take additional time
 - Make it fun: Add fun motivational quotes retrieved from an API
 - Map-Api: add location to each tasks, click to show location on map
 - Priority: Add priority markers to each task, sort list by higher priority markers
-- Deploy most stable version of App when completed